MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-functions-actions-sample.md

 ### Using bound function with no parameters

 Use a  bound function to retrieve the total time it took to complete all the tasks of an incident.
 This operation demonstrates how to call a bound function that does not accept parameters.
 This operation returns the total minutes the incident took to close out all its tasks.
 This function also makes use of the incident data we created for this sample program.
-More information:[Bound functions](use-web-api-functions.md#bkmk_boundFunctions)
+More information: [Bound functions](use-web-api-functions.md#bkmk_boundFunctions)

  **Request**